Why prompt engineers need A/B testing

 The prompt engineering problem

 Every team building on OpenClaw eventually hits the same wall: you have a SOUL.md that works, but you think it could be better.
 Maybe the tone is off.
-Maybe it is too verbose.
+Maybe it's too verbose.
 Maybe it hallucinates on edge cases.
 So you tweak it, test a few examples manually, and push the change.

 Why manual testing fails

-Manual prompt testing has three fundamental problems:
+Manual prompt testing has three problems that are hard to work around:

 - Small sample sizes: You test 5-10 examples and call it done.
-But agent behavior is stochastic — you need hundreds of tasks to detect meaningful differences.
+But agent behavior is stochastic.
+You need hundreds of tasks to detect meaningful differences.

 - Cherry-picking: You unconsciously pick examples that confirm your hypothesis.
 The edge cases that would reveal regressions get skipped.